Jimbo5289/cv-builder-2/README.md

 # CV Builder

+Welcome to **CV Builder** - a modern, AI-powered platform for creating, analyzing, and optimizing professional CVs and resumes.
+Built with React, Node.js, and powered by advanced AI analysis capabilities.

 A modern web application for creating, editing, downloading, and printing professional CVs with customizable templates.

 ## Key Features